reflectoring/reflectoring.github.io/content/blog/2022/2022-07-25-node-logging-winston.md

 In the production environment, a lot of activity occurs, and storing log messages in files can get out of hand very quickly, even when using multiple transports.
 Over time log messages become large and bulky to manage.

-To solve these issues logs can be rotated based on size, limit and date. log rotation removes old logs based on count, relevance or elapsed day.
+To solve these issues logs can be rotated based on size, limit, and date. log rotation removes old logs based on count, relevance or elapsed day.

 Winston provides the `winston-daily-rotate-file` module.
 It is an external transport used for file rotation, To keep our logs up to date.